charto/classy-mst/README.md

 ```

 If adding new properties to the superclass, it's important to pass the
-unmodified superclass as the second parameter to `shim`, to get prototype so
+unmodified superclass as the second parameter to `shim`, to get its prototype
-that `super` points to a superclass definition with appropriate ES6 methods.
+so that `super` points to a superclass definition with appropriate ES6 methods.

 ES6 methods become views (assumed to have no side-effects) unless decorated
 with `@action`, which turns them into actions.